ziomCodes/AirBnB_clone/README.md

-0x00.
-AirBnB clone - The console
+This are tasks for the 0x00.
+AirBnB clone - The console project.

-Done by:
-Emadu S. D. Rogers <rogersemaduk@gmail.com>